warmana/cloudant-docs-fork/source/includes/basics/_index.md

 <aside class="warning">Continuous replication can result in a large number of internal calls.
 This might affect costs for multi-tenant users of Cloudant systems.
 Continuous replication is disabled by default.</aside>

+## Quorum - writing and reading

+When you store data in a distributed database, where content is stored in more than one node, how do you know that all nodes have the most current copy of the data?
+When you are reading data,
+how do you know that you have the most current copy?

+Cloudant uses the idea of a '[Quorum](http://en.wikipedia.org/wiki/Quorum_%28distributed_computing%29)' to answer these questions.

+### The write quorum

+Within a group of '`n`' nodes having copies of the data, a 'write quorum' of '`w`' nodes is identified, where '`w`' <= '`n`'.
+When you write data,
+and at least '`w`' nodes have acknowledged the data _and_ recorded it in non-volatile storage, the write quorum is satisfied and the data is deemed to have been written successfully and sufficiently.
+In other words,
+'`w`' is the number of document copies that must be saved before a document is considered to be 'written', resulting in a [201](http.html#201) HTTP response.

+If '`w`' is much smaller than '`n`', you maximize throughput but run the risk of reduced consistency.
+If '`w`' is much closer or identical to '`n`', you maximize consistency but reduce throughput.

+### The read quorum

+Within a group of '`n`' nodes having copies of the data, a 'read quorum' of '`r`' nodes is identified, where '`r`' <= '`n`'.
+When you read data,
+and at least '`r`' nodes have replied with the data _and_ the data is the same from each of them, the read quorum is satisfied and the data is deemed to have been read successfully and consistently.
+In other words,
+'`r`' is the number of document copies that must be read from different nodes, and in agreement with each other, before a document is considered to be an accurate 'read'.

+If '`r`' is much smaller than '`n`', you minimize latency but run the risk of reduced consistency.
+If '`r`' is much closer or identical to '`n`', you maximize consistency but increase latency.

+### 'Sloppy' quorum

+Cloudant implements a 'sloppy quorum' mechanism.
+This means data is still written or read even if the quorum is not met.

+For more information about Cloudant and distributed system concepts, see the [CAP Theorem](cap_theorem.html) guide.

 ## Cloudant Local

 <a href="http://www-01.ibm.com/support/knowledgecenter/SSTPQH/SSTPQH_welcome.html" target="_blank">IBM Cloudant Data Layer Local Edition (Cloudant Local)</a> is a locally installed version of the Cloudant Database-as-a-Service (DBaaS) offering.